PixelRidge-Softworks/Ru-b2-SQL-Backups/README.md

 - Backup directory (optional, defaults to the current directory)
 - Backblaze B2 credentials (optional, enables cloud storage backups)

-(make sure you also run `b2 authorize-account` to authorize the B2 CLI Tool)

 ## Usage